the4thdoctor/pg_chameleon/README.rst

 The tool is developed using Linux Slackware 14.2.

-The database server is a FreeBSD  11.0 with MySQL: 5.6 and PostgreSQL: 9.5
+The database server is a FreeBSD  11.0 with MySQL: 5.6 and PostgreSQL: 9.5 installed.

 Example scenarios
 ..............................